hananoyama/architectural_kata/README.md

 <a name="components"/>

 ## Components and Responsibilities
+Based on the actors and actions we identified, we derived a minimal set of components.
 * location inventory tracker
   * track meal inventory at a location where meals are sold (kiosk, fridge, etc.)
   * query vendor APIs to maintain inventory